ffund/tcp-ip-essentials/lab-stp/stp-broadcast.md

 again, to generate another broadcast frame.

-Observe the `tcpdump` output on each bridge node, and the `nload` output on "romeo".
+Observe the `tcpdump` output on each bridge node.
 Take screenshots for your lab report.

+> **Note**: On CloudLab, the underlying network infrastructure has some protection against broadcast storms, so you may observe that that broadcast storm stops after a few hundred or thousand instances of the frame circulating in the network, even before you bring down one bridge in the loop.

 After you have observed the broadcast storm, stop the `tcpdump` sessions and then stop the broadcast storm by running